Milbridge Commons Wellness Park

 Children's Little Free Library

 This “Whimsical Tree House” Little Free Library sits next to the Children’s Garden.
-We thank community member, Aaron Dvorkin, for his artistry and skill in crafting what looks like a quaint tree house growing by the garden.
-Open the glass door and you’ll find a delightful display of books for kids related to gardening and nature.
+We thank community member Aaron Dvorkin for his artistry and skill in crafting what looks like a quaint tree house growing by the garden.
+Open the glass door, and you’ll find a delightful display of books on gardening and nature for kids.
 Take a book, leave a book!

 This library is part of the Downeast Roots Little Free Library and Art Trail.